Last updated on February 24th, 2025 at 10:49 am

 1 – Do You Need an Uzbekistan Visa?

-Firstly, do you need a visa for your trip to Uzbekistan?
+First up on our Uzbekistan travel tips – do you need a visa for your trip to Uzbekistan?

 Visa requirements for Uzbekistan vary depending on your nationality, but the good news is that citizens of many countries, including Canada, the UK, the European Union, New Zealand, and Australia, can enjoy visa-free entry for stays ranging up to 30 days.